 So let’s talk about how to feel amazing on a ketogenic diet which is just low carb, essentially.
-There are a few other minor things about it, but let us not get ahead ourselves.

 7 Ways to Feel Amazing on a Low Carb Diet